-The Fuzi 傅子 "Master Fu" is a Confucian treatise written by the Western Jin period 西晉 (265-316) scholar Fu Xuan 傅玄 (217-278, during the Qing period 清, 1644-1911, called Fu Yuan 傅元, in order to avoid the personal name of the Kangxi Emperor 康熙帝, Xuanye 玄燁), courtesy name Xiuyi 休奕.
-Fu's original oeuvre comprised 120 juan "scrolls", of which not much is left.
-The Fuzi is only 1 juan long, including 23 chapters, of which 12 are preserved in total, the others only in fragments.
-Except the Fuzi, Fu Xuan has written a lot of rhapsodies, poems, essays, odes, inscriptions, which were assembled in the Fu Xuan ji 傅玄集, which in turn only survived in a fragmentary form, namely the collection Fu Haogu ji 傅鶉觚集, compiled by Zhang Pu 張溥 (1602-1641), that is found in the collection Han-Wei-Liuchao sanbai jia ji 漢魏六朝百三家集.
+Fuzi 傅子 "Master Fu" is a Confucian treatise written during the Western Jin period 西晉 (265-316) by Fu Xuan 傅玄 (217-278, during the Qing period 清 called Fu Yuan 傅元, in order to avoid the personal name of the Kangxi Emperor 康熙帝, Xuanye 玄燁), courtesy name Xiuyi 休奕.
+Fu's original oeuvre comprised 120 juan, of which not much is left.
+The Fuzi is only 1-juan long, including 23 chapters, of which 12 are preserved in total, the others only in fragments.
+Apart from the book Fuzi, Fu Xuan wrote many rhapsodies, poems, essays, odes, inscriptions which were assembled in the collection Fu Xuan ji 傅玄集, which in turn only survived in a fragmentary form, namely the collection Fu Haogu ji 傅鶉觚集, compiled by Zhang Pu 張溥 (1602-1641), that is found in the collection Han-Wei-Liuchao sanbai jia ji 漢魏六朝百三家集.

 The Fuzi stresses the moral values of Confucianism, as broad-mindedness, not be be selfish, to restrain oneself in one's desires, to rectify the heart, and to exert - as a ruler - a benevolent government.
 Fu Xuan also stresses that a ruler has to govern with both rewards and punishment, and to apply both in the right way, which is a legalist influence in his thinking.
 Sparingness and austerity in his thinking go back to the influence of Daoism.